xbgmsharp/postgsail/README.md

 ### Context
 It is all about SQL, object-relational, time-series, spatial databases with a bit of python.

+For more clarity and visibility the complete [Entity-Relationship Diagram (ERD)](https://github.com/xbgmsharp/postgsail/tree/main/ERD/README.md) is export as PNG and SVG file.

 ### Features
 - Automatically log your voyages without manually starting or stopping a trip.
 - Automatically capture the details of your voyages (boat speed, heading, wind speed, etc).